masonpimentel/email-forwarding-validator/README.md

 Now create a client ID - again it helps to use a name along the lines of `ReceiveClient`

-In the consent screen, it'll help to mention the receive account for when you're authenticating
+In the consent screen, it'll help to mention the `receive account` for when you're authenticating.
+If the credentials setup UI changes, essentially this will be application name on the consent screen.
+Something like `Receive account: use your-receive-account-email@gmail.com`.

 ![](documentation/screenshots/screen8.png) |
 ------------ |